-Wimbledon 2022 starts today (Monday 27 June) and while all British eyes will be on hopefuls Andy Murray and rising star Emma Raducanu, many spectators will no doubt be looking forward to tucking into a delicious portion of strawberries and cream.
+Wimbledon 2023 has begun and while all British eyes will be on hopefuls Andy Murray, Cameron Norrie and Heather Watson, many spectators will no doubt be looking forward to tucking into a delicious portion of strawberries and cream.

 The delicacy has become almost as synonymous with the SW19 championship as the tennis itself, with around 190,000 portions consumed each year, according to the official Wimbledon website.